Separator

 Your Newsletter Structure

 Consider yourself a publisher when planning out your e-newsletter – both the structure and time-frame.
 Just like a newspaper or your favourite magazine, develop and commit to a specific layout that readers will come to recognize and send it on a regular basis.
-Most email service providers have template that can help you do this.
+Most email service providers offer templates that can help you create a professional and consistent newsletter quickly, making it easier for your Canadian farm, food, or drink business to maintain a regular publishing schedule.

 Image by freepik